-Wiley Rein LLP has extensive experience and expertise representing lawyers, accountants, architects, engineers and other professionals across the country in defending malpractice and other claims.
-Both professionals with the right to select their own defense counsel and insurance carriers with the right to retain counsel to defend their insured professionals turn to Wiley Rein for cases with high exposure or which raise important and complex issues.
+Wiley Rein LLP has extensive experience and expertise representing lawyers, accountants, architects, engineers, and other professionals across the country in defending malpractice and other claims.
+Both professionals with the right to select their own defense counsel and insurance carriers with the right to retain counsel to defend their insured professionals turn to Wiley Rein for cases with high exposure or that raise important and complex issues.

 Wiley Rein handles all aspects of many professional liability malpractice defense cases from their inception.
 Other times, professionals or their insurance carriers retain Wiley Rein as co-counsel with another firm, charging Wiley Rein with primary responsibility for identifying the key legal issues, posturing those issues for resolution on motion, and briefing and arguing dispositive motions.
 Likewise, clients often retain Wiley Rein as appellate counsel following an unfavorable result at the trial court level.

 Wiley Rein's goal in defending all professional liability claims is to obtain the best possible result for the client in a cost-efficient manner.
 In some instances, the client is best served by aggressively pursuing a pre-suit settlement, before malpractice allegations are made public.
 Other times, it is critical for the professional to be vindicated by prevailing on the merits in a final decision, at trial, or on appeal.
 Often, vigorous defense of a case best serves the client's interest by posturing it for a favorable settlement at an opportune moment.
 No two cases are the same.

 Confidentiality concerns preclude identification of the firm's professional liability clients in most instances.
 Representative examples of malpractice defense cases handled by attorneys now affiliated with Wiley Rein are set forth below, but with identifying information included only as to certain publicly reported matters.